 - Consider offering remote training for those who live on reserves or other remote locations.

 - Ensure discipline is fair and consistent for all, regardless of gender, ethnicity, or any other characteristics.

-- Work with your Employee and Family Benefit Provider so they offer counselors who are particularly effective and sensitive for Indigenous employees.
+- Require your Employee and Family Benefit Provider to offer counselors who are particularly effective and sensitive for Indigenous employees.